 In plant design we sometimes have to model "operational modes", whereas in product catalogs we often see "options".
-Both are in fact identical, and hence they are modeled identically.
+Both are in fact identical.

 An operational mode is a way the facility must function, and hence be configured.

 Options in a product catalog are ways in which a product may be configured.

 A generic model with three variants:

 The ClassOfPhysicalObject (1) covers everything that is common or standard for all options, so without any option.

 The ClassOfPhysicalObject's (2), (3), and (4) are defining the options (there may be fewer or more options of all different types, car catalogs usually are that option-rich).